-Automatically restarting a VM Guest when the VM Host Server reboots is not enabled by default on VM Guest s and cannot be configured from SUSE Manager .
+Automatically restarting a VM Guest when the VM Host Server reboots is not enabled by default on VM Guest s and cannot be configured from Uyuni .
 Refer to your KVM or Xen documentation.
 Alternatively, you may use libvirt to enable automatic reboots.

-11.2.3 Changing the CPU or RAM allocation of a VM Guest
+Changing the CPU or RAM allocation of a VM Guest 11.2.3

-To change the CPU or RAM allocation of a VM Guest navigate to the VM Host Server 's Virtualization page.
-Check one or more Guests from the table and scroll down to the bottom of the page.
-Choose an action from the Set drop-down list and provide a new value.
-Confirm with Apply Changes followed by Confirm.
+To change the CPU or RAM allocation of a VM Guest navigate to the VM Host Server 's Virtualization > ] page.
+Check one or more menu: Guests [ from the table and scroll down to the bottom of the page.
+Choose an action from the Set > ] drop-down list and provide a new value.
+Confirm with menu: Apply Changes [ followed by Confirm .